MajharolTanvir/Thender-Tech/README.md

 [x] The PC Builder Page should be a protected/private route (only logged-in users can visit this route).
 You have to use NextAuth with at least one social login (Google/Github) provider to enable user authentication.

 [x] Clicking on the Complete Build button will show a success alert.
-The Home page should also have a hero section/banner section and a footer.
+[x] The Home page should also have a hero section/banner section and a footer.
-The entire application must be responsive for both mobile and desktop devices to ensure an enjoyable user experience across all devices.
+[] The entire application must be responsive for both mobile and desktop devices to ensure an enjoyable user experience across all devices.
-Create a ReadMe.md file describing your application, explaining its features, and providing clear instructions on how to run the project.
+[x] Create a ReadMe.md file describing your application, explaining its features, and providing clear instructions on how to run the project.

-# Notes
-To manage the product's data, you need to create your own backend.
-This backend could be a single-page backend server or integrated with Next API routes.
-Do not use 'app' router.